 How to apply?

-In your application we will ask you to provide a short outline of your proposal, including timeframes and costings, and a description of the expected benefits and success indicators of your project.
+The application form asks you to provide a short outline of your proposal, including timeframes and costings, and a description of the expected benefits and success indicators of your project.

-Successful recipients are also asked to provide a short report on the outcomes of their funded project.
+Successful recipients are also asked to provide a short report on the outcomes of their funded project by the end of August 2021.

 For more information, please email the Trust Secretary at firstname.lastname@example.org